anhhuynh1506/Retrieval_Systerm/README.md

 # Retrieval_Systerm
 A project in class
-The original source here 'https://github.com/pochih/CBIR.git'
+The original source from Po-Chih Huang / @pochih https://github.com/pochih/CBIR.git